artis3n/ansible-role-tailscale/README.md

   <a href="https://asciinema.org/a/g8P2DT45oedUaxXSKGBKpU2Dl"><img src="docs/demo.gif" width=650 height=450></a>
 </div>

+> **Note**
+>
-This role uses Ansible fully qualified collection names (FQCN) and therefore requires Ansible 2.11+.
+> This role uses Ansible fully qualified collection names (FQCN) and therefore requires Ansible 2.11+.
-Ansible 2.12 is set as the minimum required version as this was the version tested for compatibility during the FQCN refactor.
+> Ansible 2.12 is set as the minimum required version as this was the version tested for compatibility during the FQCN refactor.

-# V3 Breaking Changes

-- `tailscale_auth_key` is now `tailscale_authkey`
-- `insecurely_log_auth_key` is now `insecurely_log_authkey`
-- `force` is no longer a role variable

 # State Tracking

-This role will create a `.artis3n-tailscale` directory in the target's home directory in order to maintain a concept of state from the configuration of the arguments passed to `tailscale up`.
+This role will create an `artis3n-tailscale` directory in the target's [`XDG_STATE_HOME`](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) directory, or `$HOME/.local/state` if the variable is not present, in order to maintain a concept of state from the configuration of the arguments passed to `tailscale up`.
 This allows the role to idempotently update a Tailscale node's configuration when needed.
 Deleting this directory will lead to this role re-configuring Tailscale when it is not needed, but will not otherwise break anything.
 However, it is recommended that you let this Ansible role manage this directory and its contents.